yarastu/yarastu/en/_posts/2024-03-21-overhead-illumination-hypothesis.md

 {% include image.html name="monochrome-color-style" alt="Monochromatic clothing style with a light top and dark bottom" %}

-Likely, a similar dress pattern will have a similar effect.
+Likely, a dress pattern below will have a similar effect.

 {% include image.html name="gradual-design-dress" alt="A dress featuring horizontal lines" caption="A dress featuring horizontal lines arranged from sparse to dense according to the golden ratio."%}